 Adult Education and Literacy

-AHE provides tools to structure and scaffold learning to assist educators in meeting adult learners’ needs by implementing fundamental methodologies and strategies that engage AEL students in critical thinking in a collaborative environment.
+AVID provides tools to structure and scaffold learning to assist educators in meeting adult learners’ needs by implementing fundamental methodologies and strategies that engage AEL students in critical thinking in a collaborative environment.
 AVID’s scaffolded academic reading strategies support student success with high school equivalency exams.
-AHE staff understand the need to build academic language and literacy in adult learners as a way to create positive learning environments and foster motivation for students who seek high school diplomas and/or return to college to pursue a career pathway and develop workforce skills.
+AVID staff understand the need to build academic language and literacy in adult learners as a way to create positive learning environments and foster motivation for students who seek high school diplomas and/or return to college to pursue a career pathway and develop workforce skills.

 WHAT WE PROVIDE

 Enhanced and collaborative professional learning experiences and mapping of interactive methodologies and strategies to build capacity in future teachers.

 Departments, schools, and colleges of education at public and private colleges and universities.

 - Development of an instructional map that introduces and reinforces AVID frameworks, methodologies, and strategies